All Episodes

 Right.

-Um it was, I believe, in August.
+It was, I believe, in August.

-I wasn't asked to do anything of that nature, but it it was sent to all of us, and we all kind of wondered, hmm, that's interesting.
+I wasn't asked to do anything of that nature, but it was sent to all of us, and we all kind of wondered, hmm, that's interesting.

 But again, there are employees that may not agree with what's going on, but it almost feels like it's bigger than yourself.

-Um, you know, you don't really feel like you're at the liberty to be able to speak up.
+You know, you don't really feel like you're at the liberty to be able to speak up.

 They can't speak up because they don't want the target on their back.

-Um, and so when you take that training, you want to think that that protection is there.
+And so when you take that training, you want to think that that protection is there.

-Um and so it just became difficult for people that were seeing things to be able to speak up.
+And so it just became difficult for people that were seeing things to be able to speak up.

-You know, the FBI is all about being a safe place and you know, a safe place for us to work as far as you know, feeling comfortable about who you are and you know, differently not identities, but at the same time, those employees they want to feel safe when they're going to speak up and share their genuine concern.
+You know, the FBI is all about being a safe place and a safe place for us to work as far as feeling comfortable about who you are and different identities.

-The last they did this in 2016.
+The last, they did this in 2016.

 They were warned in August of 2016 not to trust the dossier.

-Uh Christopher Steele, they offered him a million dollars to verify it.
+Christopher Steele, they offered him a million dollars to verify it.

-He couldn't get his million dollars, but then they James Comey signed that FISA application that said it was verified, and they used every bit of the dossier as the bulk of information.
+But then James Comey signed that FISA application that said it was verified, and they used every bit of the dossier as the bulk of information.

-And nothing happened to him, but I only have about 10 seconds.
+But I only have about 10 seconds.

 Right.

-I mean, the bottom line is an FBI agent, you should be operating with the highest level of integrity.
+I mean, the bottom line is: an FBI agent, you should be operating with the highest level of integrity.

-Any FBI employee Americans deserve that you should be operating with the highest level of integrity, regardless of your political persuasion.
+Any FBI employee, Americans deserve that you should be operating with the highest level of integrity, regardless of your political persuasion.

-That is the right thing to do, And that is what Americans deserve.
+That is the right thing to do, and that is what Americans deserve.

-Well, we really appreciate your bravery, Nicole Parker.
+Well, we really appreciate your bravery.

-Uh thank you for your service, and I think it was very courageous of you to tell the truth.
+And I think it was very courageous of you to tell the truth.

 Thank you.